Shineii86/CommitGraph/README.md

 ## 🎯 What is This Tool?

 This tool generates backdated commits over a specified date range, allowing you to customize the appearance of your GitHub contribution graph.

-It creates a commit pattern that starts sparse and becomes increasingly dense toward the end date, simulating a period of intense development activity.
+**Two Modes Available:**

+1. **Random Commit Pattern** – Creates a gradually increasing density of commits (ramp‑up effect) over a date range.
+2. **🎨 Custom Text Mode** – Draws words like `HELLO` or `GITHUB` directly onto your contribution graph using a 5×7 pixel font.
+Each letter is mapped to specific days, creating a clean, pixel‑art style message.

 **Common Use Cases:**
 - Experimenting with Git's backdating capabilities for educational purposes.
-- Creating a specific visual pattern on your contribution graph for fun.
+- Creating a specific visual pattern or message on your contribution graph for fun.
 - Understanding how GitHub's contribution tracking works.

 > ⚠️ **Note:** This tool does **not** unlock any GitHub achievement.
 It is purely a customization utility.